-Knowing how aggravating that is, here are some reasons the compressor will not start, and a few of the things you need to look at in the hope that understanding them will help you get your air compressor back on track.
+Knowing how aggravating it is, here are some reasons your air compressor will not start, and a few of the things you need to look at in the hope that understanding them will help you get your air compressor back on track.

 Silly question I know, but is the compressor electrical power plug in the wall socket?
 Check to make sure that it has not fallen out of the socket as your first check.